Princess Jieyou and the First Female Diplomat Feng Liao in the History of China

 First Female Diplomat Feng Liao and Her Great Successes

-Returing to the Empire Han
+Returning to the Han Empire

-Decades later, Princess Jieyou’s first son departed and her grandson inherited the throne, and Wusun has been complied with Han for a long time.
-Now, she was a 70 year old lady.
+Decades later, Princess Jieyou’s first son departed and her grandson inherited the throne, and Wusun had complied with Han for a long time.

-She and some of her grandsons and Feng Liao were welcomed by the Han Dynasty with very honorable ceremony; she and Feng Liao were respected as great heroes by their people.
+She and some of her grandsons and Feng Liao were welcomed by the Han Dynasty with honorable ceremony; she and Feng Liao were respected as great heroes by their people.

 Descendants of Princess Jieyou

-Therefore, the great diplomat Feng Liao, now an over 70 years old lady, for the third time, represented the Han Dynasty and came to Wusun.
+Therefore, the great diplomat Feng Liao, now an over 70-year-old lady, for the third time, represented the Han Empire and came to Wusun.

 Princess Jieyou and Diplomat Feng Liao, they changed and influenced countless people’s lives in the history of China, just like many other intelligent male heroes.